 The Fairtrade Foundation is the most high profile representation of fair trade products, and their Fairtrade mark can now be seen on over 4,500 products.
 The mark is an independent guarantee that disadvantaged producers in the developing world are getting a better deal, confirming that the growers or workers have been given fair pay and treatment for their contribution to the making of the product.

 Certification is still limited to a small number of product categories, mainly food and drink, however cotton and some beauty products can also now be certified.
 The foundation aims to extend their certification to include other products such as gifts and clothing in the future, but significant work is required to research, and set, the standards products need to be reviewed against.
 More information can be found on the Fairtrade Foundation website www.fairtrade.org.uk.
+As Green Tulip’s assortment focuses on gifts there are very few Fairtrade Foundation certified products available to us, but that does not stop us focusing on buying from suppliers who have a fair trading policy.
+In fact, the majority of the suppliers we deal with have trading fairly as one of their guiding principles.
+In some cases these principles extend to profit sharing or producers working on a co-operative basis – both providing much higher job satisfaction.
+We’ll share information about each brand’s practices on the individual product pages, and you can also read a bit more about their personal stories on the ‘About The Brand’ section too.

 Some of our suppliers are members of BAFTS - a network of independent suppliers in the UK dedicated to promoting Fair Trade products (and retailers).
 We also sell products that are made by members of the World Fair Trade Organization - WFTO - a global community of social enterprises that practice Fair Trade.